 Although most employees in California are “at will” (meaning employers can fire them for just about any reason or for no reason), employers cannot fire employees for an illegal or improper reason.

 If an employer fires an employee for an illegal reason, California law defines the termination as a wrongful termination even if the employee was “at will.”
 In those situations, The Cooper Law Firm attorneys can help California employees obtain a remedy for their employer’s unjust actions.

 “At will” employees may not be fired for an illegal reason.
 The official law is that Federal and/or California laws prohibit discharging “at will” employees for any of the following reasons:

-If you believe you were illegally terminated for any of the reasons listed above, contact our lawyers for wrongful termination for an evaluation of your case.
+If you believe you were illegally terminated for any of the reasons listed above, contact our attorneys for an evaluation of your case.

 Even if no specific California or federal statute makes it illegal to discharge an employee, a discharge might be wrongful if it violates a fundamental public policy.
 As a general guide, public policy is one that affects the public at large, not just the employee who was discharged.